Overview of our goals

 stromal contribution to survival under stress

 Our data from the drug resistance studies with PI3K/mTOR inhibitors was reminiscent of similar response as seen in lower eukaryotes under caloric restriction.
 In flies and worms that are nutrient starved the animals survive through similar mechanisms as we had seen in the tumor cells.
 This was not surprising given that PI3K/mTOR inhibition is known to mimic starvation, leading to reduced nutrient uptake and reduced proliferation.
 Our recently published data show that under starvation the stromal cells provide matrix proteins that the epithelial cells 'eat'.
 These matrix proteins provide nutrient source and crucial survival cues to the starved epithelial cells allowing them to survive brief periods of starvation.
-Recently we have observed similar matrix dependent adaptive survival programs in tumor cells treated with PI3K/mTOR inhibitors.
-We are currently interested in identifying similarities and differences between these two programs in tumor cells vs. normal cells to identify tumor specific vulnerabilities that could be used to target tumor cells specifically.
+Recently we have observed similar matrix dependent adaptive survival programs in tumor cells treated with PI3K/mTOR inhibitors as well as with chemotherapy agents, such as Gemcitabine.
+We are currently studying the programs tumor cells use to avoid cell death when treated with targeted therapies or chemotherapies.
+Our current research efforts are focused on identifying therapeutic vulnerabilities in metastatic hormone receptor positive breast cancer and therapy resistant pancreatic cancer.

 three dimensional models of cancer progression and biology